 Johnny has been honored to make several appearances before various heads of state.
 Starting in June of 1973, he sang at a State Dinner held in honor of the President of Liberia.
 In 1978, Johnny sang for the British Royal Family at A Command Performance held at The London Palladium.
 He performed for President and Mrs. Reagan at the State Dinner held in honor of the Prime Minister of Japan in April of 1987.
 Four years later in April of 1991, he sang for President and Mrs. Bush in honor of the President of Nicaragua.
 Most recently, in May of 1994, Johnny sang for President and Mrs. Clinton (along with the other five living First Ladies) at a very special First Ladies Tribute.

-Johnny has been inducted into the Grammy Hall of Fame two times so far.
-In 1998, he made the famous Hall's list with "Chances Are" (Columbia Traditional Pop Single 1957).
-In 2002 he made the list again with "Misty" (Columbia Traditional Pop single 1959).
+Johnny has been inducted into the Grammy Hall of Fame three times so far for "Chances Are", "Misty", and Its Not For Me To Say.
 Most impressive of all is his 2003 Lifetime Achievement Award by the Academy of Recording Arts and Sciences.

-In his free time, Johnny loves to golf.
+In spite of a very busy tour schedule & many charity events, Johnny still finds time to enjoy a little free time.
+Johnny was an avid tennis player until the late 1960s, when a good friend turned him on to his now life-long love of golf.
 He plays golf almost every day when he's not traveling and has sung at many golf banquets such as the Ryder Cup.
-In 1985 and 1986, Johnny hosted his own golf tournament, The Johnny Mathis Seniors PGA Classic which was held in Los Angeles.
-For the past several years, Johnny hosted a charity golf tournament, The Shell / Johnny Mathis Golf Classic which was held in Belfast, Northern Ireland.
+In 1985 and 1986, Johnny hosted his own golf tournament, The Johnny Mathis Seniors PGA Classic, which was held in Los Angeles.
+Johnny has also hosted a charity golf tournament, The Shell / Johnny Mathis Golf Classic, which was held in Belfast, Northern Ireland.